A choir for empowerment and community. Promoting physical,

 - To provide people with Parkinson’s disease and their families an outlet to engage and thrive in a supportive community

 - To raise public awareness related to the disease and demonstrate the success individuals can achieve together.

-- The choir will be led by the departments of Music and Communication Sciences and Disorders.
+- The choir is led by the School of Music and Department of Communication Sciences and Disorders.

 Benefits of Group Singing

 - Research supports group singing for people with Parkinson’s disease.

 - Research reports benefits in movement, mood, thinking, social

 connection, and sense -of-self from participation in group singing.

 - Participants from the Shake, Rattle and Roll Parkinson’s Disease